knot-a-conversation/about.github.io/_projects/v2-vorspiel-transmediale-ctm.md

 PROTOTYPE LINK: [https://knotaconversation.art/sculpture/](https://knotaconversation.art/sculpture/)

-*To use the digital prototype a desktop pc or laptop and a separate smartphone are required.*
+*To use the digital prototype a desktop pc or laptop and a separate smartphone are required.
+Real-time interaction with the digital sculpture and GPT-3 is possible from 25 February 2021, 7 pm CET to 28 February 2021, 11.59 pm CET.*

+#### Instruction Video
+{% include googleDrivePlayer.html id=page.driveId %}

 ### Datasets